-The consolidated Liquidity Risk Management System (SARL, for the Spanish original) assesses the liquidity risk exposure of the Group, enabling the adoption of timely decisions for proper risk mitigation and, when applicable, determining the proper amount of capital corresponding to the risk levels of the Group and managing its liquidity policy.
+The consolidated liquidity risk management model enables assessing the liquidity risk exposure of the Group, enabling the adoption of timely decisions for proper risk mitigation and, when applicable, determining the proper amount of capital corresponding to the risk levels of the Group and managing its liquidity policy.

-The Group manages liquidity risk in accordance with the standard model established in Chapter VI of the Basic Accounting and Financial Notice of the Financial Superintendence of Colombia and in accordance with the rules related to liquidity risk management through the basic principles of the Liquidity Risk Management System, which establishes the minimum prudential parameters that must be monitored by the entities in their operations to efficiently manage the liquidity risk to which they are exposed, through the Elements and Stages of the SARL (Identification, Measurement, Control and Monitoring) in accordance with the structure, complexity and size of the Consolidated Entity.
+The GNB Sudameris Group manages liquidity risk in accordance with the standard model established in Chapter XXXI - Comprehensive Risk Management System (SIAR, for the Spanish original) of Basic Accounting and Financial Notice 100 of the Financial Superintendence of Colombia, and in accordance with the rules related to liquidity risk management through the basic principles of the liquidity risk management model, which establishes the minimum prudential parameters that must be monitored by the entities in their operations to efficiently manage the liquidity risk to which they are exposed, through the Elements and Stages of the SARL (Identification, Measurement, Control and Monitoring) in accordance with the structure, complexity and size of the Consolidated Entity.

-Each international subsidiary is responsible for measuring the Liquidity Risk indicator and other measurements.
-However, the overall management of liquidity is the responsibility of the National Risk Management Department of the Parent Company, through the Group's Risk and Model Management Department, which analyzes the implications in terms of funding and liquidity of the liquidity structures and their compatibility in accordance with the policies and guidelines of the Parent Company and its limits and warning system, approved by the Board of Directors, which enables the joint management of liquidity risk.
+Each international subsidiary is responsible for measuring the liquidity risk indicator and other measurements.
+However, the overall management of liquidity is the responsibility of the National Risk Management Department, which reports to the Financial Risk and Control Vice-presidency of the Parent Company, through the Group's Risk and Model Management Department, which analyzes the implications in terms of funding and liquidity of the liquidity structures and their compatibility in accordance with the policies and guidelines of the Parent Company and its limits and warning system, approved by the Board of Directors, which enables the joint management of liquidity risk.

-The development and updating of Liquidity Risk policies has contributed to the proper structuring of the risk management system, not only in terms of limits and warnings, but also in terms of procedures, developing complementary management tools and performing periodic stress exercises for its models, which will serve as a basis for taking preventive or risk mitigation actions and thus limiting exposure, designing a liquidity buffer, adjusting the risk profile and structuring the contingency plan.
+The development and updating of liquidity risk policies has contributed to the proper structuring of the risk management system, not only in terms of limits and warnings, but also in terms of procedures, developing complementary management tools and performing periodic stress exercises for its models, which will serve as a basis for taking preventive or risk mitigation actions and thus limiting exposure, designing a liquidity buffer, adjusting the risk profile and structuring the contingency plan.

-As part of the Liquidity Risk analysis, the Group measures, among others, the volatility of deposits without contractual maturity through statistical analysis, the evolution of financial assets and liabilities, the structure of interest rates, the normal Liquidity Coverage Indicator (LCI) and the Stressed Liquidity Coverage Indicator (Stressed LCI), the concentration of funding sources, the proprietary position, the Liquidity GAP by currency and funding positions between related parties.
+As part of the liquidity risk analysis, the Group measures, among others, the volatility of deposits without contractual maturity through statistical analysis, the evolution of financial assets and liabilities, the structure of interest rates, the normal Liquidity Coverage Indicator (LCI) and the Stressed Liquidity Coverage Indicator (Stressed LCI), the concentration of funding sources, the proprietary position, the Liquidity gap by currency and funding positions between related parties.